 With this award for an outstanding book, the Society seeks to recognize and encourage the quality and diversity of scholarship exhibited by our first President, Margaret Wade Labarge.

-The Canadian Society of Medievalists/La société Canadienne des médiévistes will welcome submissions for the Margaret Wade Labarge Prize for 2024 in late 2023 (details to come).
-The Prize will be awarded to a book published in 2023 on a medieval subject (scholarly monograph, edition, translation, or other academic books will be accepted by the prize committee).
+The Canadian Society of Medievalists/La société Canadienne des médiévistes welcomes submissions for the Margaret Wade Labarge Prize for 2025.
+The Prize will be awarded to a book published in 2024 on a medieval subject (scholarly monograph, edition, translation, or other academic books will be accepted by the prize committee).
 The book must be written (or co-written) by a Canadian medievalist or a medievalist who lives in Canada.
 Edited collections of essays are not eligible.

 For further information on the winning books, see the entries below this list.